awsdocs/amazon-rds-user-guide/doc_source/rds-proxy-endpoints.md

  Working with RDS Proxy endpoints involves the same kinds of procedures as with Aurora DB cluster and reader endpoints and RDS instance endpoints\.
 If you aren't familiar with RDS endpoints, find more information in [Connecting to a DB instance running the MySQL database engine](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ConnectToInstance.html) and [Connecting to a DB instance running the PostgreSQL database engine](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ConnectToPostgreSQLInstance.html)\.

  By default, the endpoint that you connect to when you use RDS Proxy with an Aurora cluster has read/write capability\.
-As a consequence, this endpoint sends all requests to the writer instance of the cluster, and all of those connections count against the `max_connections` value for the writer instance\.
+As a result, this endpoint sends all requests to the writer instance of the cluster\.
+All of those connections count against the `max_connections` value for the writer instance\.
 If your proxy is associated with an Aurora DB cluster, you can create additional read/write or read\-only endpoints for that proxy\.

- You can use a read\-only endpoint with your proxy for read\-only queries, the same way that you use the reader endpoint for an Aurora provisioned cluster\.
+ You can use a read\-only endpoint with your proxy for read\-only queries\.
+You do this the same way that you use the reader endpoint for an Aurora provisioned cluster\.
 Doing so helps you to take advantage of the read scalability of an Aurora cluster with one or more reader DB instances\.
 You can run more simultaneous queries and make more simultaneous connections by using a read\-only endpoint and adding more reader DB instances to your Aurora cluster as needed\.

  For a proxy endpoint that you create, you can also associate the endpoint with a different virtual private cloud \(VPC\) than the proxy itself uses\.
 By doing so, you can connect to the proxy from a different VPC, for example a VPC used by a different application within your organization\.

  For information about limits associated with proxy endpoints, see [Limitations for proxy endpoints](#rds-proxy-endpoints-limits)\.

  In the RDS Proxy logs, each entry is prefixed with the name of the associated proxy endpoint\.
-This name can be the name you specified for a user\-defined endpoint, or the special name `default` for read/write requests using the default endpoint of a proxy\.
+This name can be the name you specified for a user\-defined endpoint\.
+Or it can be the special name `default` for read/write requests using the default endpoint of a proxy\.

  Each proxy endpoint has its own set of CloudWatch metrics\.
 You can monitor the metrics for all endpoints of a proxy\.
 You can also monitor metrics for a specific endpoint, or for all the read/write or read\-only endpoints of a proxy\.
 For more information, see [Monitoring RDS Proxy metrics with Amazon CloudWatchMonitoring RDS Proxy with CloudWatch](rds-proxy.monitoring.md)\.